AdminL3/DBB-Widgets/README.md

 - These presets are auto generated with the other methods
 - Autocreates all the widgets that exist from the presets

-> Important: \n
+> [!Important]
-> Open the Excel files and check there for the Index of the Widgets (Liga, Mannschaft) \n
+> Open the Excel files and check there for the Index of the Widgets (Liga, Mannschaft)

 ### Extra